 In the interview below, Old Testament scholar John Walton shares profound and challenging insights from the Book of Job and how it pertains to the global pandemic.
 Continue reading “COVID-19 & the Book of Job”

 Among Christians, the gospel is considered foundational and we like to think that we know what it is.
 However, when you pay attention to how believers talk about it, there is some fuzziness regarding what it exactly is.
 Part of the reason for this imprecision is the fact that the gospel is central.
 Practically every theological issue orbits around it with varying degrees of separation.
 It is therefore quite easy to bundle issues into the gospel, especially if they are closely related, even though they might be quite distinct.
 Continue reading “A Definite Gospel (Part 1)”

 One of the most well-known phrases in the New Testament about music is that we should sing “psalms and hymns and spiritual songs” which is found in Ephesians 5:19 and Colossians 3:16.
-We need to know what this little phrase means to properly understand the scriptures and so we can properly live it out today.
+We need to know what this little phrase means to properly understand these scriptures and so we can properly live them out today.
 So what are psalms, hymns and spiritual songs?

 First of all, what Paul and the early believers understood as music was obviously conditioned by their time.
-Obviously, music varies from culture to culture and from era to era.
-So for instance when the New Testament talks about hymns it clearly does not mean what we call hymns today.
-Therefore, we need to understand in historical context what the well-known phase meant.
+Music varies from culture to culture and from era to era so for instance, when the New Testament talks about hymns it clearly does not mean what we call hymns today.
+Therefore, we need to understand it in historical context what they meant by music.
 Continue reading “Psalms, Hymns and Spiritual Songs for Today”